-Welcome to the Storrington & Sullington and Washington Neighbourhood Plan (SSWNP) Submission Plan.
+Welcome to the Storrington & Sullington and Washington Neighbourhood Plan (SSWNP).

 The Localism Act of 2011 has given communities such as ours the opportunity to shape our own future rather than have others determine what will happen.
-It is important that you read, comment on and ultimately support this plan, which directly affects the community in which you live.
+This plan directly affects the community in which you live.

 The two Parish Councils are pleased to have come together to produce this Plan which is based fundamentally on what you, as residents, told us through our questionnaires and meetings etc. and through the Focus Groups, which consisted of both Parish Councillors and members of the public.
-Likewise the Steering Group of 12 is made up of 4 Councillors from each Parish Council and 2 members of the public from each parish.
+Likewise, the Steering Group is made up of Councillors and members of the public from each parish.

-The original Neighbourhood Plan has been the subject of two public consultation periods in February to March 2015 and May to June 2015 and of a statutory consultation by Horsham District Council in August to October 2015.
-The Neighbourhood Plan was submitted for formal independent examination in January 2015 but the Examiner concluded that it did not meet the basic conditions and therefore he could not recommend it for referendum.
+The original Neighbourhood Plan was submitted for formal independent examination in January 2015, but the Examiner concluded that it did not meet the basic conditions and therefore he could not recommend it for referendum.

-Horsham District Council and the South Downs National Park Authority have provided the Neighbourhood Plan Steering Group with advice on how to address the concerns raised by the examiner in this revised plan and supporting documentation which was then subjected to a public consultation from 10th July 2017 to 4th September 2017.
+Horsham District Council and the South Downs National Park Authority have provided the Neighbourhood Plan Steering Group with advice on how to address the concerns raised by the examiner in this revised plan and supporting documentation which was then subjected to an extensive public consultation programme.